Veragri: Name

 They are mentioned as Veragros by Caesar (mid-1st c.
 BC), uer agri by Livy (late 1st c.
 BC), Ou̓áragroi (Οὐάραγροι) by Strabo (early 1st c.
 AD), Varagri by Pliny (1st c.
 AD), Ouarágrous (Οὐαράγρους) by Cassius Dio (3rd c.
 AD), and as Veragros (var. beragros, ueragres) by Orosius (early 5th c.
 AD).

 The ethnonym Veragrī is a Latinized form of Gaulish Ueragroi (sing.
 Ueragros).
 It has been translated as 'super-warriors'.
 It stems from the Celtic root *uer(o)- ('super'; cf. Old Irish for-, Old Welsh guar; from PIE *uper-) attached to the noun agros ('battle, carnage'; cf. Old Irish ár, Old Breton air; from PIE *h₂eǵro- 'hunt').
 Christian-Joseph Guyonvarc'h has also proposed to interpret the name as 'great hunters'.

 The river-name Veraglasca, located in their settlement area, derives from the ethnic name Veragri extended by a sko-suffix.

 Geography

 Territory

 The Veragri dwelled in the Pennine Alps, near a trade route connecting ancient Valais to the Italian Peninsula, where they organized traffic over the Great St Bernard Pass.
-Their territory was located south of the Nantuates, west of the Seduni and Uberi, northeast of the Allobroges, and north of the Salassi, on the other side of the Alps.
+The Barrington Atlas locates their territory south of the Nantuates, west of the Seduni and Uberi, northeast of the Allobroges, and north of the Salassi, on the other side of the Alps.

 After the Roman conquered the region in 16–15 BC, their territory was initially administered in common with the province of Raetia et Vindelicia under a legatus, when they had their own civitas within the administrative region of Vallis Poenina.
 Following their integration into the Alpes Graiae et Poeninae by Claudius (41–54 AD), whose procurator occasionally had a residence in Octodurus, their chief town became the capital of the newly created civitas Vallensium, shared with the other Vallensian tribes.